maxmiguta/project3/readme.md

 Additionally, the cloud database needed to be populated with the same data that I was using locally, so first of all, migrations were run on Heroku to create tables on **ClearDB**.
 Then the local database was 'dumped' into a *json* file (using the **dumpdata** command) which was then pushed to my GitHub repository.
 Finally, the data was loaded into the staging database on Heroku using the generated *json* file.

+It is worth mentioning that all the product information in the local database was initially loaded up from a csv file called *price_list.csv* that can be found in the *docs* folder.

 ## Wireframing

 I used **Balsamiq Mockups** to create a wireframe/storyboard for my website and the mockup files can be found in the *docs* folder.